-The recipe for butterkase cheeseburger is easy and simple.
-In the end, you will have a crispy garlic flavored bread, with juicy, cheese-filled burgers, savoy cabbage garnish, and the best of all, caramelized onion on top.
+The recipe for Butterkase Cheeseburger is easy and simple.
+In the end, you will have a crispy garlic flavored bread, with juicy, cheese-filled burgers, Savoy cabbage garnish, and the best of all, caramelized onions on top.

-In the meantime, choose a broiler pan, and add four tablespoons of Kalleh butter to it.
-Slice the yellow onions thinly, and add it to the butter in the pan.
+In the meantime, choose a broiler pan, and add four tablespoons of Kalleh Butter to it.
+Slice the yellow onions thinly, and add them to the butter in the pan.
 Take the pan of onions to the grill and place it on the rack.
 Stir occasionally and let it cook slowly for 35 minutes with the garlic.
 Adjust the heat to lower or higher if needed.
-When the onions are golden browned and caramelized, remove from the heat and sprinkle with a salt pinch.
+When the onions are golden browned and caramelized, remove from the heat and sprinkle with a pinch of salt.

 With a sharp knife, slice the cabbage very thinly, place it into a medium bowl.
 In a separate bowl, mix the canola oil, salt, ground mustard, honey, and ground pepper.
 Add the mixture to the cabbage bowl, and let it marinate until the burgers are ready to assemble.

 Place the ground round and ground chuck In a large bowl.
 Sprinkle salt, pepper, ground mustard, and use your hand to combine them until mixed.
 Form the mixture into twelve 170 grams patties.
 They must have the same sizes as the Kaiser rolls.
 Place them on a tray.
-Brush the patties with oil, and place Kalleh butterkase cheese slices on top of the six patties.
+Brush the patties with oil, and place slices of the Kalleh Butterkase Cheese on top of the six patties.
 Use the remaining six patties to cover the cheese and meat pieces, and pinch the ends to keep them loose but firm.
 Brush both sides of the patties with oil, and let them rest on the tray.

 Split the Kaiser rolls, and spread the garlic spread on cut sides of all six rolls.
 Grill the rolls face down until toasted.
 Remove the burgers from the grill and put them on the bottom roll.
 Top that with a pile of caramelized onion and the desired amount of marinated cabbage.
-Add the top roll, serve on a flat plate, sided with a green salad and grilled fries.
+Add the top roll, serve on a flat plate, side with a Green Salad, and Grilled Fries.
 Bon Appetit!